How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 That sparked huge street protests.
 At the same time, Jawar launched his media network, which gave young protesters a voice.
 His Facebook page garnered more than 1.5 million followers and he plastered his feed — and his satellite channel — with graphic content showing clashes between protesters and police.

-Critics say he exaggerated what was happening in Ethiopia — that he inflated death tolls and even reported falsely that the Ethiopian government had used helicopter gunships to mow down Oromo worshipers during their most sacred holiday.
+Critics say he exaggerated what was happening in Ethiopia — that he inflated death tolls and even reported falsely that the Ethiopian government had used helicopter gunships to mow down Oromo worshippers during their most sacred holiday.
 During this period, he was deemed an enemy of the Ethiopian state and was no longer able to return home.
 His critics said he fanned the flames by framing a lot of this in ethnic terms — as a Tigrayan conspiracy against Oromos.

 But Jawar sees his role through a more academic lens.
 He says as this protest movement unfolded, he and other Oromo leaders did recognize the potential for radicalization — and that's why they pushed for democracy.